4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/Docker_repo.rst

 .. image:: images/run_file.png

 .. note::
-            Depending on the complexity of the pipeline, there be one or several ``run-<tool-name>.sh`` files.
+            Depending on the complexity of the pipeline, there can be one or several ``run-<tool-name>.sh`` files.
-            See the hic pipeline for a more complex example of how multiple``run-<tool-name>.sh`` files are used. https://github.com/4dn-dcic/docker-4dn-hic
+            See the Hi-C pipeline for a more complex example of how multiple``run-<tool-name>.sh`` files are used. https://github.com/4dn-dcic/docker-4dn-hic

 **The downloads.sh file:**